FAF-UTM/11_FAF_212/README.md

-&ensp;&thinsp;&ensp;&thinsp;&ensp;&thinsp;This grammar is like a set of rules that tells a computer how to understand and analyze medical results.
-It has different parts that describe different types of results, such as tests, imaging, and lab results.
+<p align="justify"> &ensp;&thinsp;&ensp;&thinsp;&ensp;&thinsp;This grammar is like a set of rules that tells a computer how to understand and analyze medical results.
+It has different parts that describe different types of results, such as tests, imaging, and lab results. <p>

-&ensp;&thinsp;&ensp;&thinsp;&ensp;&thinsp;Each type of result has specific information, like the name of the test, the results themselves, and any units or reference ranges that might be important.
-The grammar also includes a way for users to ask the computer to show specific sets of results, like all the test results for a particular patient or the average imaging results for a certain time frame.
+<p align="justify"> &ensp;&thinsp;&ensp;&thinsp;&ensp;&thinsp;Each type of result has specific information, like the name of the test, the results themselves, and any units or reference ranges that might be important.
+The grammar also includes a way for users to ask the computer to show specific sets of results, like all the test results for a particular patient or the average imaging results for a certain time frame. <p>

-&ensp;&thinsp;&ensp;&thinsp;&ensp;&thinsp;To make things easier for the user, the grammar includes some special words that represent patient data, like the patient's ID or their date of birth.
-This way, the user can ask the computer to show results for a particular patient without having to type out all of their information every time.
+<p align="justify"> &ensp;&thinsp;&ensp;&thinsp;&ensp;&thinsp;To make things easier for the user, the grammar includes some special words that represent patient data, like the patient's ID or their date of birth.
+This way, the user can ask the computer to show results for a particular patient without having to type out all of their information every time. <p>

-&ensp;&thinsp;&ensp;&thinsp;&ensp;&thinsp;Overall, this grammar helps the computer understand medical results and can provide customized reports based on patient data.
+<p align="justify"> &ensp;&thinsp;&ensp;&thinsp;&ensp;&thinsp;Overall, this grammar helps the computer understand medical results and can provide customized reports based on patient data. <p>

 ---